How do I know my booking is safe?

 Collect the owner's contact details (full name, landline and mobile numbers, and their own address, plus a trading address if they're a property manager).
 Check that they'll be contactable on these numbers while you're on holiday in case you need to get in touch.

-Check your insurance protects you if something goes wrong with accommodation or flights that are booked independently, e.g. if the airline goes out of business or the accommodation doesn't meet your requirements.
+Ensure you’ve purchased a travel insurance to protect you if something goes wrong with accommodation or flights that are booked independently, e.g. if the airline goes out of business or there are weather implications. .
 Check the small print or look for an insurer that covers you against such things.

 Save your correspondence with the owner or manager so that you can refer back to it at any time.